PowerDNS/pdns/docs/dnssec/modes-of-operation.rst

 is derived from the SOA records *minimum* field.
 When using NSEC3, the TTL of the NSEC3PARAM record is also derived from that field.

+.. _dnssec_presigned_records:

 Pre-signed records
 ------------------

 In this mode, PowerDNS serves zones that already contain DNSSEC records.
-Such zones can either be slaved from a remote master, or can be signed using tools like OpenDNSSEC, ldns-signzone, and dnssec-signzone.
+Such zones can either be slaved from a remote master in online signing mode, or can be pre-signed using tools like OpenDNSSEC, ldns-signzone, and dnssec-signzone.

 Even in this mode, PowerDNS will synthesize NSEC(3) records itself because of its architecture.
 RRSIGs of these NSEC(3) will still need to